SujalAhrodia/GoGame/README.md

 Also, if a player cannot make a move, they lose the game.
 Return True if and only if Alice wins the game, assuming both players play optimally.
 >2.
 Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.

+## Day 17
+>1.
+On a staircase, the i-th step has some non-negative cost cost[i] assigned (0 indexed).
+Once you pay the cost, you can either climb one or two steps.
+You need to find minimum cost to reach the top of the floor, and you can either start from the step with index 0, or the step with index 1.
+For complete question, click [here](https://leetcode.com/problems/min-cost-climbing-stairs/)